TheAzouz/CS401-Extension-of-Friendship-and-mobility/index.md

 - Last Checkin with inactive midnight: Similarely to the previous feature with the exception that we drop the last checkin if it is after midnight
 - PageRank and ReversePageRank:  These features measure the importance of cluster based on the time made between each transition.

+After creating these feature for each cluster, we label each cluster with the most home tags as a home cluster, whereas the remaining one are labeled as not home.

+### *2 - Classification:*

+Now that we have labeled clusters, we can use a classifier

 <p style="text-align:center;"><img src="assets/part1/prediction_test.png" style="width: 50%"/></p>